All Products

 service:

-name: <your_service_name> # Replace the value with the Service name.
+name: <your_service_name> # Replace with your Service name.

 port:

-number: <your_service_port> # Replace the value with the Service port.
+number: <your_service_port> # Replace with your Service port.

 pathType: ImplementationSpecific